 Imports from the EU, and domestic UK zootechnical trade, will not be affected.

-Read the guidance on changes to zootechnical rules if the UK leaves the EU with no-deal.
+Read the guidance on changes to zootechnical rules from 1 January 2021.

 Organic imports and exports

 To import from third countries from 1 January 2021, you must use the interim paper-based system that will replace TRACES NT.

 Unless the EU gives the UK official recognition for our organic standards (known as ‘equivalency’), you cannot export UK organic products to the EU.

 Find out more about trading and labelling organic food after the transition period.